Instruments

 Compute effective swath across the scan, accounting for terrain.

 Discretises the scan into n_scan_positions angles from port to starboard and evaluates the terrain-aware footprint at each.
 Returns per-position metrics and the overall effective swath.
+Each scan position’s share of the rep rate is proportional to its strip width, so local densities and contiguity are independent of the discretization n_scan_positions.

 Parameters: